Earthquakes on May 5, 2026

 60.9 km1--✓ ReviewedUSGS →

-On May 5, 2026 at 22:10 UTC, a magnitude 2.5 earthquake struck 19 km W of Susitna, Alaska.
+May 5, 2026 brought a magnitude 2.5 earthquake 19 km W of Susitna, Alaska, logged at 22:10 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 60.9 km below the surface, classifying it as shallow crustal.
+At a depth of 60.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 61.536°N, -150.882°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 61.536°, -150.882°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05